 What Sets Solar Batteries Apart

 Currently, lithium-ion solar batteries are taking the lead in solar and home battery use.
-They are lighter, have better depth of discharge, round-trip efficiency and lifespan.
+Lithium-ion batteries are lighter, have better discharge depth, and superior round-trip efficiency, and have a greater lifespan.

-Lithium-ion batteries use lithium as the electrolyte that creates a chemical reaction and generates electricity.
-Lithium is a lightweight metal and an electric current can easily pass through it, which makes it an ideal option for home batteries.
+Lithium-ion batteries use lithium as the electrolyte that creates an electricity-generating chemical reaction.
+Lithium is a lightweight metal, and an electric current can easily pass through it, which makes it an ideal option for home solar batteries.

-While DIY projects are great, using a regular car battery to power a home wouldn’t work out very well.
 First off, these batteries aren’t large enough to power a house.
-Secondly, SLI batteries, the most common car battery, give short bursts of electricity instead of long battery-discharges.
+Secondly, SLI batteries, the most common car battery, give short bursts of electricity instead of long battery discharges.

-A battery tested for residential solar is more likely to meet the energy needs of a solar home.
-The engineers that designed these batteries have already worked out the possible kinks that come with using a battery to power a home.
+A battery tested and designed for residential solar is more likely to meet the energy needs of a solar-powered home.
+The engineers who designed these batteries have already worked out the possible kinks that come with using a solar battery to power a home.

-Another reason to get a solar battery is that it easily integrates into the home and solar panels.
+Another reason homeowners should get a whole-house solar battery is that it easily integrates into the home and solar panels.
 Other rechargeable batteries, such as car batteries, haven’t been engineered to meet these needs, so we urge those who are tempted to engage in DIY battery engineering projects for their homes to let professional installers handle the projects for them.